pamellahani/sar/docs/spec.md

-# Specification for Communication Layer Between Tasks
+# Specification Documentation for Communication Layer Between Tasks

 This document specifies the design and functionality of a communication layer between tasks for byte-based data transfer.
 This layer supports inter-process communication, which can occur on the same machine or across different machines.